matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

    latest
 3. **Upgrade significance**: Conservative base values make upgrades feel impactful
 4. **Sustainable scaling**: Mathematical curves designed for 20+ generator long-term progression
-5. **Resource management**: Followers introduced gradually to add complexity over time
+5. **Resource management**: Followers and paranoia introduced gradually to add complexity over time

-This progression provides a smooth learning curve while maintaining the satirical conspiracy theme throughout the early game experience, with room for 16+ more generators in the full game progression.
+This progression provides a smooth learning curve while maintaining the satirical conspiracy theme throughout the early game experience, with room for 14+ more generators in the full game progression.